Sarah Sarai

 Sleep tight, dearest drunk.

 Officer, arrest that Spam!
-Hope he fries.

 Your cautious hit man uses a Bunsen burner.